 The Shelter House– The historic Shelter House sits high above the Rose Ramp and provides a panoramic view of the Lower Rose Garden and Reflection Pond.

-The Rose Ramp- The Rose Ramp is locate in between the Shelter House and Lower Rose Garden.
-The Rose Ramp features paths that wind through flower beds with a beautiful cascade of water down the center.
+The Rose Ramp– The Rose Ramp is located between the Shelter House and Lower Rose Garden.
+It features stone walkways that wind past beds of roses flower beds and a beautiful cascade of water down the center.

-The Lower Rose Garden-The Lower Rose Garden is located at the bottom of the Rose Ramp.
+The Lower Rose Garden– The Lower Rose Garden is located at the bottom of the Rose Ramp and features seasonal beds on either side.
 For information on holding your ceremony in the Lower Rose Garden click HERE.

-The Republic of Texas Miniature Rose Garden- Located between the the Oval and Lower Rose Garden, the Miniature Rose Garden offers winding paths through beautiful flower beds and trellises.
+The Republic of Texas Rose Garden– Located between the Oval and Lower Rose Garden, the Rose Garden offers winding paths through beautiful flower beds and trellises.

-The Reflection Pool- The Reflection Pond is one of our most notable ponds with a beautiful fountain in the middle.
+The Reflection Pond – The Reflection Pond is one of our most notable water features with a beautiful fountain in the middle.
 Turtles often can be seen sunning on the sides while goldfish swim lazily through the water.

 Wedding tours of the Rose Garden are available by appointment by calling us at 817-463-4150 or emailing us.